Viro's patchworking and the signed reduced A-discriminant: A-discriminants with two signed reduced outer chambers

 \section{A-discriminants with two signed reduced outer chambers}

-The goal of this section is to describe conditions on the signed support $(\cA,\eps)$ that ensure $\R^k \setminus \Gamma_\eps(A,B)$ has at most two connected components, which are unbounded.
+The goal of this section is to describe conditions on the signed support $(\cA,\eps)$ that ensure $\R^k \setminus \Gamma_\eps(A,B)$ has at most two connected components, and each is unbounded.
 In Section~\ref{Section::Cusps}, we focus on the case where $\cA$ has exactly $n+3$ exponent vectors.
+Under this assumption, the signed reduced $A$-discriminant $\Gamma_\varepsilon(A,B)$ is a curve in the plane, and we apply classical results (cf. Section~\ref{Sec:ResFromTop}) to analyze its topology.
 We show that the complement of $\Gamma_\eps(A,B)$ has at most two chambers if the parametrization map $\overline{\xi}_{B,\eps}$ has at most one critical point (Proposition \ref{Prop_NoCrit_NoInnerChamber}).
 It is known that $\overline{\xi}_{B,\eps}$ can have at most $n$ critical points \cite{Rusek::Thesis}, however there did not exist any known example in the literature where this bound is attained.
-In Example \ref{Eq::4cusps}, we describe a family of signed supports such that $\overline{\xi}_{B,\eps}$ has $n$ critical points for every $n \in \mathbb{N}$.
+In Example~\ref{Eq::4cusps}, we describe a family of signed supports such that $\overline{\xi}_{B,\eps}$ has $n$ critical points for every $n \in \mathbb{N}$.

 In Section \ref{Section::DegenSingularPoints}, we investigate the relation between critical points of $\overline{\xi}_{B,\eps}$ and degenerate singular points of $Z(f_c)$ , and show that if $Z(f_c)$ has no degenerate singular point for all $c \in \R^\cA_\eps$ and the codimension of $\cA$ is $2$, then $\R^k \setminus \Gamma_\eps(A,B)$ has at most two connected components (Theorem \ref{Thm_NoInnerChamber}).
 In Section \ref{Section::NoDegenerateSingPoints}, we give several conditions on the geometry of the signed support $(\cA,\eps)$ precluding the existence of degenerate singular points in $Z(f_c), \, c \in \R^\cA_\eps$.